 The poem takes the reader through three very different relationships the speaker engaged in.
-The first was fairly chaste and is compared to a tan and brown coloured rug, by the sea, with just a little fringe.
+The first was fairly chaste and is compared to a tan and brown colored rug, by the sea, with just a little fringe.
 In the second relationship, the speaker makes it clear their connection was more passionate, but also fleeting.
 The rug in this scenario is covered with food scraps left over from a picnic in Spain.

 In the last memory, he brings the reader to a mundane, intimate scene in someone’s backyard.
-There, he recalls looking at his lover, admiring her moments and then moving together with her in perfect unity.
+There, he recalls looking at his lover, admiring her moments, and then moving together with her in perfect unity.

 ‘Tate’s Avenue’ by Seamus Heaney is a four stanza poem that’s separated into sets of four lines, known as quatrains.
 These quatrains do not conform to a specific rhyme scheme.
 But there are examples of half-rhyme, also known as partial or slant rhyme.